 Below are links to the short fragments from my medical massage educational video, Mainly these fragments represent introductory parts.

 Interestingly enough, Prof. Ivanov’s scientific hypotheses on cleansing the system in the brain were based on the following simple logic:

 The cerebral angiography data, already available at the time, supported his scientific hypotheses of the perivascular pathway of the cleansing system.
 Most importantly, Dr. Ivanov repeatedly achieved favorable clinical outcomes, when treating initial stages of Alzheimer's disease.

-Approximately 15 years ago, I wrote an article about European Cranio-sacral therapy, and it’s effectiveness not only for the improvement in athletic performance and injury prevention but also in cases of dementia /Alzheimer’s disease.
-Also at the same time on my DVD, I proposed hands-on techniques as well as offered extensive theoretical explanation.
+Approximately 15 years ago, I wrote an article about European Cranio-sacral therapy, and it's effectiveness not only for the improvement in athletic performance and injury prevention but also in cases of dementia /Alzheimer's disease.
+Also at the same time on my medical massage educational video, I proposed hands-on techniques as well as offered extensive theoretical explanation.
 Thanks to now available imaging techniques, professor Ivanov’s scientific hypotheses became a solid theory.
 Please click this link to read about these discoveries.

 I feel that every massage therapist should understand that in most cases disturbances of biomechanics can lead to sports-related injuries, accelerate painful degenerative arthritis developments, muscular aches and pains, spinal disease developments, and in most cases, this all this happened because of dysfunctions of muscles and fascia.
 No other modalities available in physical rehabilitative medicine can be as effective as massage techniques.
 Besides proposing assessment techniques, Prof. Ivanov always stressed the importance of detecting tension within fascia /muscles by fingers and eliminating these abnormalities by specifically developed techniques.